AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-spi.md

 *&#42;If Planned Hours Scheduled to Date = 0, SPI = 1*.

-Planned Hours Schedule to Date are calculated at the minute when you perform the calculations.
-It shows the number of Planned Hours planned to the current date.
-It can be recalculated automatically when you change your finance data to be accurate.
-There is no field in `Workfront` that indicates&nbsp;this value.
+Planned Hours Schedule to Date are calculated at the minute when you perform&nbsp;the calculations.
+It shows the number of Planned Hours planned to the current date.&nbsp;It can be recalculated automatically when you change your finance data to be accurate.
+There is no&nbsp;field in Workfront that indicates&nbsp;this value.

 For example, if you have a project with 1 task and the task has 10 planned hours and a 10-day Duration, the Planned Hours Schedule to Date on the 5th day are&nbsp;5.&nbsp;